Binawei/alx-system_engineering-devops/0x00-shell_basics/README.md

 removing file
 deleting directory
-changing to previous directory list all files includingnfiles in boot directory
+changing to previous directory list all files beginning with a period